 #2 – Consumers Want Transparency

 For consumers to trust your brand, transparency must be a priority.
-With the growing IoT around us, businesses need to share information and make an effort to connect with their audience or consumers will find it from somewhere else.
+Businesses need to share information and make an effort to connect with their audience or consumers will find it from somewhere else.
 It’s best to overproduce content for customers than underproduce.

-Transparency comes into play in many areas, but let’s look at a couple here.
+Now, transparency can come into play in many factors, but let’s look at a few here.